-Since third party payers evaluate treatment based on medical necessity, expected outcome, and cost, they generally require documentation of diagnosis and clinical symptoms of type I Gaucher disease.
-Refer to the Statement of Medical Necessity sample (Appendix B).
-This information may need to be submitted with the claim; for specific requirements check with the payer or contact your Sanofi Genzyme Case Manager.
+Since third party payers evaluate treatment based on medical necessity, expected outcome, and cost, they generally require documentation of diagnosis and clinical symptoms of Gaucher disease type 1.
+Refer to the Statement of Medical Necessity sample.
+This information may need to be submitted with the claim; for specific requirements check with the payer or contact your Sanofi Case Manager.

 Please see Full Prescribing Information (PDF).